sudorandom/kmcd.dev/content/posts/2024/benchmarking-grpc-go/index.md

 - The gRPC authors have published their own **[benchmark results](https://grpc.io/docs/guides/benchmarking/)**.
 In these results, it looks like grpc-go is among the top performers.
 - **[LesnyRumcajs/grpc_bench](https://github.com/LesnyRumcajs/grpc_bench)** has a very good suite of gRPC frameworks in many different languages.
 The latest "official" results are [here](https://github.com/LesnyRumcajs/grpc_bench/discussions/441).
 This paints a significantly different picture where grpc-go is in the "middle of the pack".

-I wanted to reproduce what happens in grpc_bench but with profiling so that I can dig in and see what parts of the code are taking longer.
+I wanted to reproduce what happens in grpc_bench but with Go's CPU profiling enabled so that I can dig in and see what parts of the code are taking longer.
 After trying to bootstrap it to grpc_bench for a while I ended up just making my own repo with benchmark tests just for Go libraries.

-*Aside:* Don't worry, before I did this I did [contribute back](https://github.com/LesnyRumcajs/grpc_bench/pull/459) a change that updates all of the relevant libraries and the version of Go being used.
-I figured this might be some of the cause of the low ConnectRPC numbers because it was using a super old version from before they moved to using `connectrpc.com/connect` as the canonical import.
+*Aside:* Don't worry, before I did this I [contributed back](https://github.com/LesnyRumcajs/grpc_bench/pull/459) a change that updates all of the relevant libraries and the version of Go being used.
+I guessed that this might be some of the reason for the low ConnectRPC numbers because it was using a super old version from before they moved to `connectrpc.com/connect` as the canonical import.

 In my new benchmark repo, I used [ghz](https://ghz.sh/) to run the benchmarks.
 I added the ability to capture pprof profiles while running the benchmark.